Skip to content

 It was during these sessions that the importance of Hara movement in walking, balance, and overall health was revealed to me.

 Although initially challenging to fully grasp, I eventually came to recognise its significance in a holistic approach to movement.
+He encouraged me to contemplate these principles beyond merely memorising movements.

 He emphasised the importance of understanding the principles underlying our movements and how they relate to our interactions with ourselves and others.

 Dr Feldenkrais underscored the significance of engaging with others and connecting physically to truly comprehend his teachings.
 He believed in the transformative power of direct experience and the profound effects of practising Judo, as envisioned by Dr Kano.
-He argued that genuine understanding emerges from embodying the practices and principles of Judo (but not sport judo, the real martial judo).
+He argued that genuine understanding emerges from embodying the practices and principles of Judo (but not sport judo, the real judo).

 In a revealing conversation, he challenged me to reflect on my self-perception, acknowledging my self-awareness while also pointing out underlying anger.
 This conversation marked a turning point, urging me to confront and engage with my self-image in a deeper manner.